indraai/language-feecting/manual/README.md

 for: condition in CONDITIONS
   if: condition is something
     - do: this thing here
-    - talk: @tyler send tyler a message if this condition is met.
+    - talk: @deva send deva a message if this condition is met.
     - think: this is my thought for this action.
     - listen: listening for something here
     - foo: these labels are foo